 - Easy to use GUI and fully scriptable through a command line interface and Python

-- Supports Linux Systems and Clusters with Intel and AMD processors
+- Supports Linux Systems and Clusters with Intel, ARM, AMD, Power, and other processors

 - Extensible through new performance analysis plugins ensuring consistent look and feel